 Courgettes, carrots and pepper batons with pepper & walnut hummus dip.

 Have a quick look at some recipes for our vegetable dishes and snacks for children here:

 We hope these tips are useful and make your job of getting your little ones to eat vegetables easier and more fun.
 If you need personalised advice, we are here to help give you the guidance, tools and most importantly the confidence to help you achieve your goals.

 I have also written a handy article on getting your 5 a day on a budget to learn all about the health benefits of getting their 5 a day and some practical tips to meet their 5 a day on a budget.

 Nourhan specialises in family nutrition and healthy eating advice.
 She is our associate nutritionist with the AfN.
-Please visit Nourhan's profile to request Nourhan's expertise.
+Please book a complimentary call and request Nourhan's expertise.